THIS POST INCLUDES:

 ART THERAPY EXERCISE

-This art therapy is a simple coping technique to help clients deal with anger in the moment it occurs.
+This art therapy exercise is a simple coping technique to help clients deal with anger in the moment it occurs.
 This exercise could be done with any emotion in mind aside from anger.
 This exercise is mindfulness-based and can help introduce an active process to accepting an emotional experience.

 - Draw the word anger or an image that represents anger on a card or piece of paper.